 Definition

 A document that articulates the purpose, features, behavior, and constraints of a product or feature for the development team.
-PRDs vary in formality -- from lightweight one-pagers to detailed specifications -- depending on team culture and complexity.
+PRDs vary in formality.
+From lightweight one-pagers to detailed specifications.
+Depending on team culture and complexity.
+Marty Cagan of Silicon Valley Product Group argues that modern PRDs should focus on the problem and desired outcomes rather than prescriptive feature specs.
 PMs write PRDs to create shared understanding, reduce ambiguity, and serve as a reference throughout the build process.

 Why It Matters for Product Managers